 Responsibilities: What is your day-to-day role at the practice once you are a minority partner?
 Are you still supporting the practice manager on staffing and people issues, or does the buyer provide this support?
 Are you the medical leader?
-We recommend pulling as much detail as you can about your roles and responsibilities once the JV is in place.
+We recommend defining clearly your roles and responsibilities once the JV is in place.

 Distributions: As a minority owner in the practice, there should be regular profit distributions to you.
 How frequently do these distributions occur?
 What level of reporting and what metrics are provided on the hospital’s performance?
 What level of reporting is required to determine earnings and valuation at exit?

-In today’s market, there are about 10 corporate buyers that we know offer some form of joint venture.
+In today’s market, there are more and more corporate buyers that offer some form of joint venture or ‘synthetic’ joint venture.
 The answers purchasing groups give to the questions above will vary.
 As a general forewarning in any practice sale, the post-Closing reality sometimes differs from the pre-Closing sales pitch.

 A final note, whether you enter a JV or sell 100 percent of your practice: After closing, you are still the on-site leader that staff will look to day-in and day-out.
 Like we mentioned earlier, in this leadership role, you have an important level of informal control and authority that may not be defined in any legal documents.
 Plus, with the current DVM shortage, you are irreplaceable – buyers know this and want to keep you motivated.
 These two factors work to your advantage, where collaborating well with your joint venture partner will usually lead to decisions that you agree with and will benefit the practice’s growth.
 After the sale occurs, it’s in every party’s best interest to maximize the practice’s management and profitability, since this will determine everyone’s profit distributions and future sale price.
 Keep this information in mind regardless of your practice’s sale structure.